trinistr/gem-template/README.md

 - Tests cover the behavior and its interactions.
 100% coverage *is not enough*, as it does not guarantee that all code paths are covered.
 - Documentation is up-to-date: generate it with `rake docs` and read it.
 - `CHANGELOG.md` lists the change if it has impact on users.
-- `README.md` is updated if the feature should be visible there, including the Kanban board.
+- `README.md` is updated if the feature should be visible there.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT), see [LICENSE.txt](https://github.com/trinistr/gem-template/blob/main/LICENSE.txt).